 Agoranov, Bond’Innov, Creative Valley, Genopole’s Booster, HEC Incubator, Incuballiance, iPEPS, Paris Santé Cochin, Digital Health Incubator, Digital Medical Hub, Digital Pharma Lab, Prevent2Care, Silver Innov’, Springboard, Station F, Tech Care Paris, Villejuif Bio Park, Institut de la Vision’s incubator, X-Tech Incubator, Wilco Healthcare.

-Get in touch with us to get more details on which program could best support your activities in Paris Region.
+Get in touch with us to get more details on which program could best support your activities in Paris Region or download our guide to find the right accelerator for your company in Paris Region.

 SANTEXPO, Paris, March - This annual event gathers the entire health ecosystem: equipment manufacturers, software editors, suppliers, e-health entrepreneurs, medical device manufacturers, decision-makers and health professionals involved in the management, digital, equipment and construction of health facilities).
 Learn More.